shrey-gupta/Causal-Inference-using-Markov-Blanket/README.md

 # Causal Inference Using Markov Blanket

 ## 1. ABSTRACT
-Causality in simple terms can be described as the agency that connects one process (the cause) with another (the effect), where the first process is responsible for the second and the second is dependent on the first.
+Causality, in simple terms, can be described as the agency that connects one process (the cause) with another (the effect), where the first process is responsible for the second, and the second is dependent on the first.
 The causal inference problem usually consists of some features and a target variable.
 The goal of the problem is to identify the causes (features) of the target.

 ## 2. INTRODUCTION
-Over the course of this Independent Project, we worked on two methods which contribute towards causal inference for any given dataset.
-Both methods can generally be categorised as feature-selection methods.
-The first method use Markov blanket of a target variable for causal discovery [Laura E. Brown et. al.;2008], whereas the second method use linear SVM for feature selection [Yin-Wen Chang et al;2008.].
+Over the course of this Independent Project, we worked on two methods that contribute towards causal inference for any given dataset.
+Both methods can generally be categorized as feature-selection methods.
+The first method uses the Markov blanket technique (of a target variable) for causal discovery [Brown et al. and Pellet et al.], whereas the second method uses linear SVM for feature selection [Chang et al.].
 The feature set can be converted into a directed cause-effect graph, using which the causal inference for the target can be deduced.
-The Markov blanket consists of all the features in the cause-effect graph which can be called as parents,

-children and spouses of the target variable.
-The parents are the features that cause the target, the children are the ones that are caused by the target, and the spouses include the features that are equally responsible for the causation of the children.
+The Markov blanket consists of all the features in the cause-effect graph, which are called parents, children, and spouses of the target variable.
+The parents are the features that cause the target, the children are caused by the target, and the spouses are the features equally responsible for the causation of the children.

 ## 3. METHODS
 Causal inference using Markov blanket
 The implementation of this method was majorly based on the following paper:
-[Laura E. Brown et. al.; A Strategy for Making Predictions Under Manipulation; 2008] with references of the following papers:
+[Laura E. Brown et al.; A Strategy for Making Predictions Under Manipulation; 2008] with references to the following papers:
 [1] Gavin C. Cawley; Causal and Non-Causal Feature Selection for Ridge Regression; 2009.
-[2] Jianxin Yin et al; Partial orientation and local structural learning of causal networks for prediction; 2008.
+[2] Jianxin Yin et al. Partial orientation and local structural learning of causal networks for prediction; 2008.
-[3] Markus Kalisch et al; Causal inference using graphical models with the R package pcalg; 2012.
+[3] Markus Kalisch et al. Causal inference using graphical models with the R package pcalg; 2012.
-[4] Jean-Philippe pellet et al.; Using Markov blankets for causal structure learning;
+[4] Jean-Philippe Pellet et al.; Using Markov blankets for causal structure learning;
 2008.

-We were given the following datasets LUCAS, LUCAP, REGED, SIDO, CINA and MARTI with LUCAS, LUCAP and SIDO having binary data.
+We were given the following datasets LUCAS, LUCAP, REGED, SIDO, CINA and MARTI.
+The datasets LUCAS, LUCAP, and SIDO have binary data.
 My strategy was as
 follows:

 ### 3.1.1 Pre-processing
-The REGED dataset consisted of discrete values which were normalized in the range of [-1,1] such that their mean was 0 and std variance was 1.
+The REGED dataset consisted of discrete values that were normalized in the range of [-1,1] such that their mean was 0 and std variance was 1.
 LUCAS, LUCAP and SIDO did not require any pre-processing.